AN/ARC-5

 The AN/ARC-5 Command Radio Set is a series of radio receivers, transmitters, and accessories carried aboard U.S. Navy aircraft during World War II and for some years afterward.
 It is described as "a complete multi-channel radio transmitting and receiving set providing communication and navigation facilities for aircraft.
 The LF-MF-HF components are designed to transmit and receive voice, tone-modulated, and continuous wave (cw) signals."
 Its flexible design provided AM radiotelephone voice communication and Modulated continuous wave (MCW) and Continuous wave (CW) Morse code modes, all of which are typical capabilities in other Navy aircraft communication sets of the period.
 It was an improvement of the Navy's ARA/ATA command set.
 Similar units designated SCR-274-N were used in U.S. Army aircraft.
 The Army set is based on the ARA/ATA, not the later AN/ARC-5.
 The ARA/ATA and SCR-274-N series are informally referred to as "ARC-5", despite small differences that render all three series incompatible.
 Like the AN/ARC-5, the ARA/ATA and SCR-274-N had AM voice communication and two-way MCW and CW Morse code capability.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ARC-5" designation represents the 5th design of an Army-Navy airborne electronic device for radio communications equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.